 Make the Most of the Experience

 Attending a conference is like experiencing a concentrated version of professional development.
-The best minds in your industry come together to share cutting-edge insights and strategies in fields in which they are true experts.
+The best minds in your industry come together to share cutting-edge insights and strategies in fields where they are true experts.
 It’s like a buffet of the top information relevant to you, and you absorb hundreds of golden chicken McNuggets.

 Rather than treating it as a one-time learning event, think of it as an opportunity for exponential growth.
 Take full advantage of the wealth of knowledge available to you.